Public Beaches In Cozumel

 The beach entrance

 This is a small free public beach open for anyone.
-It’s at the northern end of the island just right outside town next to the airport.
-This is the #1 choice for cruise passengers looking for beaches near Cozumel cruise port.
-It’s also one of the few on the East side of Cozumel which means calmer waters!
+It’s at the north-west end of the island just right outside town next to the airport.
+This is the great choice for cruise passengers looking for beaches near Cozumel cruise port.
+It’s also one of the few on the west side of Cozumel which means calmer waters!

 Playa Casitas beach